-Students should be encouraged to self-disclose their complete medical history.
+Students should be encouraged to self-disclose their complete medical history online or to you directly.
 You may want to set up a personal meeting time with each student prior to departure to establish a relationship with your students in which they feel comfortable communicating with you.
 Students should disclose information that would help that student and the faculty member prepare for or simply discuss accommodations and options available on site to help a student feel supported and comfortable.